 Regardless of how long you run your business or develop a product, there’s always room for improvement.
-Do you feel that your product could perform better, or are you unsure if the decisions you’ve made with your team during the design phase are the right ones?
+Do you feel that your digital product could perform better, or are you unsure if the decisions you’ve made with your team during the design phase are the right ones?
 Maybe there is strong evidence in numbers that something is not working as it was intended to?

 What should be your next step?
-There are many ways to go from this point – run usability tests, conduct AB testing or decide on a UX Audit.
+There are many ways to go from this point – run usability tests, conduct AB testing or decide on a UX Audit process.
 All of those methods have their pros and cons from the perspective of a business owner.
 They have one thing in common – if done correctly, they allow your business to bring more income by boosting conversions and making the lives of your users easier.
 There are two major factors you should consider before you decide – the budget and time.
 In most cases, cost/time ratio will speak in favour of various forms UX audits.
 How to do a UX audit?
-What caused all that buzz around UX audit services?
+What caused all that buzz around UX Audit services?
 Let’s find out!

 What is a UX Audit exactly?

 - heuristic evaluations

 - usability audits

 - PURE methods

 Some of the names are used interchangeably.
 Others represent distinct methods of inspection delivering different outcomes.
 They all aim to analyse the interface from the perspective of UX experts (not users), who aim to identify usability problems and strengths to provide suitable solutions.